 Online DNP Program Rankings

-Online doctor of nursing practice (DNP) programs can provide online coursework with practicums within students’ communities.
-To be included in the NPSchools.com rankings, these programs require nine or fewer campus visits throughout the duration of the program.
+Online doctor of nursing practice (DNP) programs often combine online coursework with practicums located in students’ communities.
+To be included in the NPSchools.com rankings, a DNP-NP program must require nine or fewer campus visits over the course of the program.

-The programs below come from the NPSchools.com database.
-It contains information for 928 online nursing programs at the MSN, DNP, and post-master’s certificate levels during the 2021-2022 school year.
+The programs below come from the NPSchools.com database, which contains information for 1,008 online APRN programs at the MSN, DNP, and post-master’s certificate levels during the 2022-2023 school year.
 Our goal is to ensure the accuracy of the data on our website.

 Should you find an error or missing program, please contact us and we’ll resolve it.